 |Monograph (publisher level)||5||8|

 A LUCRIS registration is only counted if the publication is associated with your work at LUSEM.
 It is the institution affiliation as stated in the publication that determines where you are active.
-Example: If you work at a department at LUSEM, but the published article indicate that you are only working at a research institute, no funds will be distributed to your department.
+Example: If you work at a department at LUSEM, but the published article indicates that you are only working at a research institute, no funds will be distributed to your department.

 In order for journals, series, or publishers to be included in the Norwegian list, the following minimum level must be achieved: